24/7 Free consultation

 Options We Suggest Taking If Your Workers’ Compensation Claim Gets Denied

-We recommend initiating a personal injury lawsuit if your Chicago workers’ compensation requirements get denied.
-You can file a personal injury case if a third party, like another dealer, contractor, or employer, was negligent or intentionally damaging.
+We recommend initiating a personal injury lawsuit if your Chicago workers’ compensation requirements are denied.
+You can file a personal injury case if a third party, like another dealer, contractor, or employer, was negligent or intentionally damaged you.

 Under the Personal Injury Act (735 ILCS 5/13-202), you will get additional compensation beyond workers’ compensation, such as pain, suffering, emotional hardship, and other damages.
 However, these claims are more complex.
 Our retail worker injury attorneys can assist you in resolving them lawfully.